getodk/docs/docs/form-audit-log.rst

   `ODK Collect v1.25.0 <https://github.com/getodk/collect/releases/tag/v1.25.0>`_

-If your form needs a record of the identity of the enumerator you can use :tc:`identify-user=true`.
+If your form needs a record of the identity of the enumerator you can use ``identify-user=true``.

 .. csv-table:: survey
   :header: type, name, parameters

   audit, audit, identify-user=true

 This will cause Collect to prompt the enumerator for their identity before filling out or editing a form instance.
-In the audit log, a :tc:`user` column will be included that will be populated for each event.
+In the audit log, a ``user`` column will be included that will be populated for each event.
 The enumerator will not be able to fill in or edit the form without entering a non-blank identity.

 .. tip::
-  :tc:`identify-user` is useful for data collection workflows where devices might be passed between multiple enumerators for data verification or completion.
+  ``identify-user`` is useful for data collection workflows where devices might be passed between multiple enumerators for data verification or completion.

   In cases where a device will only ever used by a single enumerator, it might make more sense to use :ref:`username metadata <metadata>`.
 This will write the username to each submission instead of to the audit log.